MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

 ![Android TipCalc]({{ site.url }}/assets/img/tutorials/tipcalc/TipCalc_Android.png)

-If you then want to make it 'more beautiful', then try adding a few attributes to some of your .axml - things like:
+If you then want to make it 'more beautiful', then try adding a few attributes to some of your .xml - things like:

 ```xml
 android:background="#00007f"